-The mission of the Parking Authority of Baltimore City is to find, or create, and implement parking solutions for Baltimore City, and to be the resource on all things "parking" in Baltimore.
+The mission of the Parking Authority of Baltimore City is to find, create, and implement parking solutions for Baltimore City, and to be the resource on all things "parking" in Baltimore.

-The Parking Authority was created by City Ordinance 2000-71 to enhance Baltimore City's position in planning, development, management, and operations of its parking institution.
+The Parking Authority was created by City Ordinance 2000-71 to enhance Baltimore City's position in the planning, development, management, and operations of its parking institution.

 A five-member Board of Directors governs the Authority.
 Members of the Board of Directors serve without compensation.
 Four members of the Board are appointed by the Mayor and confirmed by City Council and one is a member of the City Council appointed by the City Council President.
 Each member of the Board serves a 3-year staggered term and may be removed at will by the appointing representative.